jaykhan-dev/portfolio-docs/docs/resume.md

 _Freelance | Ottawa, ON | Aug 2016 - Apr 2017_

-- Created digital assets and for over 500 small businesses in various industries
+- Created video, web content for over 500 small businesses in various industries
+- Designed new UI patterns, UX flows with design tools for wireframing
+- Conducted UX research, usability testing to improve the client UX
-- Worked remotely and independently to complete tasks
+- Worked with marketing teams, graphic designers and project managers

 ### Print Three